About Me

 "Use every man after his desert, and who should 'scape whipping?"

-One more reason why it's not a good idea to live in a wealthy area if you're not wealthy yourself
+Leaf-blowers: one more reason why it's a bad idea to live in a wealthy area (especially if you're not wealthy yourself)

 It's 9.30 on a Monday morning and all hell is breaking loose in one of the wealthiest corners of south west London.